Gvalch-ca/gvalchca-pcb-wiki/SpaccPad/README.md

 2. Download `spaccpad.json`
 3. Open VIA, go to DESIGN tab, and upload `spaccpad.json` there
 4. Now your SpaccPad is fully configurable until you close VIA app

+If you want to use ZMK (with your proper bluetooth controller like nice!nano or nrfMicro), please refer to ZMK documentation and `zmk-firmware` folder.
+All credits for creating ZMK compatible firmware go to [NeonKnight](https://github.com/Davines123).
+His repo with SpaccPad ZMK firmware is available [here](https://github.com/Davines123/SpaccPadBT).

 _____